Coby-Burckard/quick-testing/README.md

 # Local Development

-1. Add extension to chrome
-   extension icon (puzzle piece) -> manage extensions -> load upacked and select the base directory
+1. Add extension to chrome.
+Click the extension icon (puzzle piece) -> manage extensions -> load upacked and select the base directory
-2. Run dev
-   run `npm run dev` in the base directory and parcel will watch for changes to extension.html, content.js, and their respective src directories.
+2. Run `npm run dev` in the base directory and parcel will watch for changes to extension.html, content.js, and their respective src directories.